aarontrowbridge/QuIPS/README.md

 # QuIPS
 Quantum Information Processing System

-*War does not matter who is right, only who is left. - Bertrand Russell*
+*"War does not matter who is right, only who is left". - Bertrand Russell*